abhidwiIBM/sample/README.md

 # sample
-This repo is for practising.
+This repo is for learning Jenkins.